the-overdriven/tibiascape-wiki/README.md

 - no, you buy them from NPC, market or loot from monsters, the only conjurable spell is exevo pan

 ## Can I enable/disable pvp after I created a char?
 - no

+## Can I change my character's name?
+- no

 ## What does luck give?